praisenter/manual.praisenter.github.io/_includes/miscellaneous.md

 {: .table .w-auto}

 ## NDI® settings[#](#ndi-settings)
-[NDI®](https://ndi.video/) stands for Network Device Interface, a software standard for transmitting video and audio over an IP network.
-This is especially useful for sending content to another application like [OBS](https://obsproject.com/) to combine, overlay, merge, etc. different content into a single or multiple displays.
-Praisenter allows you to create NDI® displays and have content sent there.
+[NDI®](https://ndi.video/), short for Network Device Interface, is a software standard for transmitting video and audio over an IP network.
+Creating an NDI® output is useful when using another application, like [OBS](https://obsproject.com/), to combine, overlay, and merge content coming from many sources.
+For instance - you may have a live video feed coming from a camera that you'd like to overlay with some content from Praisenter.

+> **NOTE**: NDI® is a registered trademark of Vizrt NDI AB

 ![Miscellaneous NDI settings]({{ page.relpath }}assets/img/misc-settings-ndi.png){: .rounded .img-fluid}

-When you setup an [NDI®](https://ndi.video/) display you specify the frames per second for that display.
-That setting defines the number of frames per second to _capture_.
-The setting here is how many frames to _send_.
-This setting needs to be set higher than the setting at the display level.
-Adusting this setting can have a performance impact and the default value of `60` is usually the best balance of performance and quality.
+When you configure an [NDI®](https://ndi.video/) display you assign a "frames per second" (FPS) _capture_ rate for that display.
+This setting controls how many frames Praisenter will _transmit_, which must be higher than the display's _capture_ rate.
+Changing this setting can affect performance.
+The default value of `60` FPS is typically a good balance between performance and quality.

-The `Enable Render Optimizations` setting is here to control whether Praisenter performs render optimizations or not.
-With this setting enabled, Praisenter will analyze the currently presenting content on the [NDI®](https://ndi.video/) display and determine whether it can skip _capturing_ of frames.
-Praisenter will detect situations that require frames to be captured, when playing a video or a slide transitioning in or out, and situtations where the content is not changing like an image or text only slide.
-This can have a large positive impact on performance so leaving it on is recommended, but you can disable this optimization if you are having trouble.
+The `Enable Render Optimizations` setting toggles whether Praisenter analyzes the content currently being displayed over [NDI®](https://ndi.video/).
+If the content isn't changing (e.g. static image or text), it will skip sending redundant frames - which can significantly improve performance.
+This optimization is enabled by default and recommended; but you may turn it off if you encounter problems.

 ## Zoom[#](#zoom)
-Under the `Window` menu, there are a few options for `Zoom`.
-The zoom feature in Praisenter controls how small or big you want the application text, icons, buttons, spacing, and so on.
-This can be helpful to fit more on your screen (by zooming out) or to make buttons and other interaction elements bigger for better visibility or touch screen use (by zooming in).
-You can reset the zoom to the default using the `Reset Zoom` menu item.
+The Zoom feature (available under the `Window` menu) lets you scale the application interface: you can zoom out to display more content on screen, or zoom in to enlarge text, buttons, and controls - useful for better visibility or for touch-screen use.
+If you want to go back to the original interface size, use the `Reset Zoom` menu command.

 ![Miscellaneous zoom]({{ page.relpath }}assets/img/misc-zoom.png){: .rounded .img-fluid}

 ## Task log[#](#task-log)
-As you are performing actions in Praisenter, some of those actions will be collected and reported in the `Task Log`.
-The Task Log can give you feedback on any action you may have taken in the past or any actions that are currently pending.
-A good example of this is audio / video imports - they can take a long time (a few minutes or more in some cases) and having some feedback that it's still in progress is important.
+As you perform actions in Praisenter (e.g. importing audio/video), they are recorded in the Task Log, which provides feedback on past or pending operations.
+This is especially useful when tasks take time (like media import).
+The Task Log records:

+- `Name` - A description of the task.
+- `Operation` - The kind of action performed (e.g. Save, Import).
+- `Type` - The item type the task operated on (e.g. Bible, Song Lyrics, or the file's [MIME type](https://en.wikipedia.org/wiki/Media_type)).
+- `Status` - The current or final state of the task.
+Options: _In Progress_, _Success_, or _Failed_.
+- `Duration` - How long the task took.
+- `Description` - A human-friendly description of the operation (e.g. "Saving TEST Bible").
+- `Error Message` - If the task failed, the error message.

 ![Miscellaneous task log]({{ page.relpath }}assets/img/misc-task-log.png){: .rounded .img-fluid}

-The log will track a few key data points:

-- `Name` - This can be anything that describes the task that occurred.
-- `Operation` - This is the type of action that was performed.
-Save, Import, etc.
-- `Type` - This is the type of item the task operated on.
-Bible, Song Lyrics, etc. or the mimetype of the file.
-- `Status` - This is the current status / final status of the task.
-There are only three options: In Progress, Success, or Failed.
-- `Duration` - This is how long the task took to complete.
-- `Description` - This is the friendly message for the operation.
-Something like "Saving TEST Bible".
-- `Error Message` - This is the error that occurred when the operation failed.

-If a task fails, you should see a copy button.
-You can use this button to copy the error message to report on the Praisenter discussions board.
+If a task fails, a `copy` button appears - you can use it to copy the error message for reporting the error (e.g. on the Praisenter discussion board).

 ![Miscellaneous task log]({{ page.relpath }}assets/img/misc-task-log-error.png){: .rounded .img-fluid}

-> **NOTE**: The information stored in the Task Log is not saved and will be cleared when you close Praisenter.
+> **NOTE**: Task Log entries are not saved permanently - the log clears when you close Praisenter.

 ## Log files[#](#log-files)
-Under the `Help` menu item there are two options for logs: `Application Logs` and `Workspace Logs`.
-These options will open a File Explorer window to where the log files are stored.
-If you are having trouble with Praisenter, these file may contain more information about the issue and would be crucial to share when reporting an issue.
+Under the `Help` menu, you can access two kinds of logs: `Application Logs` and `Workspace Logs`.
+Selecting these will open a File Explorer window at the location where the logs are stored.
+These files may contain useful information if you're experiencing problems with Praisenter - and are often necessary when reporting issues.

 ![Miscellaneous log files]({{ page.relpath }}assets/img/misc-help.png){: .rounded .img-fluid}

 ## Check for update[#](#check-for-update)
-Found in the `Help` menu, the `Check for Update` option allows you to see if you have the latest version of Praisenter or not.
-You must have internet connectivity for the check to succeed.
-If installed Praisenter from the [Microsoft Store](https://apps.microsoft.com/detail/Praisenter/9PHHWB94W800?launch=true&mode=mini) or [Snap Store](https://snapcraft.io/praisenter), then you should always have the latest version, provided you have internet connectivity.
-If you installed Praisenter manually using an MSI or DEB, then you will need to make sure you re-install to get the latest features and fixes.
+The `Check for Update` command (found under the `Help` menu) lets you check if you are using the latest version of Praisenter.
+An internet connection is required for this operation.
+If you installed Praisenter from the [Microsoft Store](https://apps.microsoft.com/detail/Praisenter/9PHHWB94W800?launch=true&mode=mini) or [Snap Store](https://snapcraft.io/praisenter), you will automatically get updates (assuming you are connected to the internet).
+If you installed via an `MSI` or `DEB`, you must manually re-install when a new version is released.

+> **NOTE**: Installing from the [Microsoft Store](https://apps.microsoft.com/detail/Praisenter/9PHHWB94W800?launch=true&mode=mini) or [Snap Store](https://snapcraft.io/praisenter) ensures that you get a legitimate copy of Praisenter - never download Praisenter from any site other than the official [github page](https://github.com/praisenter/praisenter/releases).

 ![Miscellaneous check for update]({{ page.relpath }}assets/img/misc-check-for-update.png){: .rounded .img-fluid}

 ## About[#](#about)
-The `About` menu under `Help` provides a little more detail on the version of Praisenter you have.
-These details can be helpful when reporting an issue.
+The `About` command (under the `Help` menu) gives details about your currently installed version of Praisenter - this information is useful when reporting problems or checking whether you are up to date.

 ![Miscellaneous about]({{ page.relpath }}assets/img/misc-about.png){: .rounded .img-fluid}